robot670/Anirudh_BlueStamp_Portfolio/index.md

   arm.up(45);
 }

-//Moves the turret to the right when input is 3 if (values == '3'){
+//Moves the rotating base to the right when input is 3 if (values == '3'){
   arm.right(10);
 }

-//Moves the turret to the left when input is 4 if (values == '4'){
+//Moves the rotating base to the left when input is 4 if (values == '4'){
   arm.left(10);
 }